-Activity 3: Let’s practice sight words with this printable.
+Activity 3: Let’s practice these high frequency words with this printable.

 Activity 1: Apple scissors activity.

 Activity 2: This printout will help introduce or reinforce your child to the concept of bigger numbers.
-Lay out the numbers in rows of 10.
 Begin to demonstrate counting from 1-100.
 They might want to join you or take over the process, and either way is fine.
+Add manipulatives to the counting process.
+You can use small pom poms, pennies, beads or anything small enough to fit in the boxes.
 Next, help them look for patterns.
 For example, you can point to 10, 20, 30, 40 and say something like, “Look how all the 10s line up here” while pointing to the row of 10s.
 This chart can also be used to practice skip counting.
 You can count by 2s or 5s, using a manipulative to literately skip about the chart.

 Activity 3: Prepare this apple cycle spinner activity with your child.
 Next, read the book Blossom to Apple.
 Use the spinner activity as you read the book to make it more interactive.
 If you were with us in Level 1, review pollination and the parts of the flower.
 We’ll learn more about pollination in upcoming spring units.